 October 2003, April 2004 and August 2004 "PIPE" Transactions - In connection with the October 2003 PIPE transaction, as described in Note 7, the Company issued 657,293 warrants (the "2003 Investor Warrants") with an initial exercise price of \$5.29 per share to the investors and 65,729 warrants (the "2003 Placement Agent Warrants") with an initial exercise price of \$6.86 per share to its placement agent.
 The exercise price of the warrants is subject to adjustment pursuant to anti-dilution and other provisions.
 The fair value of the 2003 Investor Warrants and the 2003 Placement Agent Warrants was determined based on a fair market value of the Company's common stock of \$5.29 per share.
 The 2003 Investor Warrants and 2003 Placement Agent Warrants were valued at \$2,531 and \$191, respectively.
 The Company uses the Black-Scholes pricing model to value these warrants.
-The 2003 Investor Warrants and the 2003 Placement Agent Warrants were accounted for as freestanding derivative instruments in the consolidated statement of operations under the caption "Warrant Liabilities".
+The 2003 Investor Warrants and the 2003 Placement Agent Warrants were accounted for as freestanding derivative instruments in the consolidated balance sheet under the caption "Warrant Liabilities".
 Changes in fair value are recognized as either a gain or loss in the consolidated statement of operations under the caption "Change in fair value of warrant liabilities".

 In connection with the April 2004 PIPE transaction, as described in Note 7, the Company issued 618,056 warrants (the "April 2004 Investor Warrants") and 61,806 warrants (the "April 2004 Placement Agent Warrants") with an initial exercise price of \$5.30 per share to the investors and to the placement agent, respectively.
 The exercise price of the warrants is subject to adjustment pursuant to anti-dilution and other provisions.
 The fair value of the April 2004 Investor Warrants and the April 2004 Placement Agent Warrants was determined based on a fair market value of the Company's common stock of \$4.41 per share.
 The April 2004 Investor Warrants and April 2004 Placement Agent Warrants were valued at \$1,931 and \$154, respectively.
 The Company uses the Black-Scholes pricing model to value these warrants.
 The April 2004 Investor Warrants and April 2004 Placement Agent Warrants were accounted for as freestanding derivative instruments in the consolidated balance sheet under the caption "Warrant Liabilities".
-Changes in fair value of warrant liabilities".
+Changes in fair value are recognized as either a gain or loss in the consolidated statement of operations under the caption "Change in fair value of warrant liabilities".